 CPO representation

-CPOs are represented by their distributions of crystallographic axes in orientation space (\(S^2\)), neglecting grain sizes/mass and other topological information.
+CPOs are represented by their distributions of crystallographic axes in orientation space (\(S^2\)).
+Supported grain symmetry groups are:

 Grain symmetry | CPO components | Definition |